mgabilo/findmax-mpi/README.md

 generated its local maximum, e.g., the maximum of rank (processor) 2 is 232.

-In level 0, the processors in even-numbered positions receive the local maximum of the processor directly to its right (rank *r + 2^l* where *r* is the rank of the processor in the even-numbered position).
+In level 0, each processor in an even-numbered position receives the local maximum of the processor directly to its right (rank *r + 2^l* where *r* is the rank of the processor in the even-numbered position).
 For example, the even-numbered position processor with rank 0 (with local maximum 32) receives the local maximum of processor with rank 1 (43), which lies directly to its right on that level.
-Processor with rank 1 will become idle.
+The processor with rank 1 will become idle.
 This same even-numbered position processor (rank 0) then becomes a parent at level 1 and updates its maximum to be 43 (max of 32 and 43).
 The same process happens in parallel between ranks 2 and 3; ranks 3 and 4; and so on.

-The above process begins again at level 1.
+Once all of the pairs in level 0 are finished communicating, the above process begins again at level 1.
 For example, in level 1, the processor with rank 4 is in an even-numbered position (position 2, since positions start from 0) -- local maximum 2.
 That means it will receive the local maximum of the odd-numbered position processor directly to its right, processor with rank 6 -- local maximum 91.
 The